lyteword/kjv/psalms/psalm-89.md

 # Psalm 89

-<sup>1</sup> Maschil of Ethan the Ezrahite.
-I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.
+<sup>1</sup> I will sing of the mercies of the LORD for ever: with my mouth will I make known thy faithfulness to all generations.

 <sup>2</sup> For I have said, Mercy shall be built up for ever: thy faithfulness shalt thou establish in the very heavens.